 Hairline restoration guide: read more on receding hairline treatment

 There are a number of hairline restoration options available for individuals who feel unhappy with their receding hairlines, which are typically caused by male pattern baldness.
-Receding hairline treatment can range from medicines such as Rogaine (Minoxidil) and Finasteride to hairline transplants.
+Receding hairline treatment can range from medicines such as Rogaine or Regaine (minoxidil) and finasteride (Propecia),

 One of the most important esthetic considerations in hair restoration is the re-creation of your hairline, whether loss of the hairline has been partial or complete.